UT-MPC/pxt-moveSMART/tutorial5.md

 ## Step 9

+Now that we have the number of seconds elapsed, we can divide the number of steps by the number of seconds, and we'll get the number of steps per second.
+How do we get the number of steps per *minute* from the number of steps per *second*?

+Recall that a minute has 60 seconds.
+If you took 1 step per second, how many steps will you take in a minute?

+## Step 10

+Did you figure it out?
+If you took 1 step per second, how many steps will you take in a minute?
+Answer: you will take 60 steps in a minute.
+Likewise, if we know the number of steps per second, we can just multiply it by 60 to get the number of steps per minute.

 Let's do this when you press button B.
 First, create another variable, and call it ``||variables: rate||`` In the ``||math: math||`` tray you will find blocks for subtraction and division.